Toyota C-HR (2016-2023) review - Engines, performance and drive

-Sharp handling and a comfortable ride mean the C-HR is surprisingly good to drive
+Sharp handling and a comfortable ride made the C-HR surprisingly good to drive

 When you get behind the wheel of the C-HR, it instantly feels sportier and more dynamic than rival machines.
 The steering is nicely weighted and although there’s not much connection to the front wheels, it’s easy to place the car where you want on the road.
 It helps that there’s less roll than in most crossovers, while the body movement you do feel is better controlled.